Values-based roasters

 Unequal Value Distribution

-In the buyer-driven coffee market, each step in the supply chain takes it cut of revenue before the farmers finally get their small share, leading some farmers to exit the market altogether
+In the buyer-driven coffee market, each step in the supply chain takes a cut of revenue before the farmers finally get their small share, leading some farmers to exit the market altogether

 What are roasters doing about it?

-Roasters are the tip of the spear in influencing and implementing better models for sourcing, trade, and labor
+Roasters are the tip of the spear in influencing and implementing forward-thinking practices that will help protect the future of coffee

 Sustainable practices

-Sustainable improvements can be made across a roaster's business, particularly around sourcing raw coffee, packaging materials, carbon emissions, and origin traceability
+A roaster can make sustainable improvements in many ways, particularly around sourcing raw coffee, packaging materials, carbon emissions, and origin traceability

 Innovation